StefanDunbar/azure-devEnv-terraform/README.md

 # azure-devEnv-terraform
-Creating a Dev Environment in Azure using Terraform (IaC)
+Creating a Linux-based Dev Environment in Azure using Terraform (IaC)

 - Open in VS Code
 - Add 'Terraform extension'